Real Estate Closing Attorney Serving Staten Island, NY

 Residential Purchase and Sale Closings

 Staten Island's residential market is predominantly single-family homes, with newer condominium developments in St. George and along the waterfront, and transaction patterns that differ from the other boroughs.
-Every Brooklyn real estate transaction begins with the contract.
+Every Staten Island real estate transaction begins with the contract.
 In New York, the seller's attorney typically drafts the contract of sale, and the buyer's attorney reviews and negotiates the terms.
 This back-and-forth is where critical protections are built into the deal: mortgage contingencies, inspection contingencies, deposit terms, closing date provisions, and representations about the property's condition.

 Our Staten Island real estate lawyers handle purchases and sales of single-family homes, townhouses, multi-family properties, and vacant land across the borough.
 Staten Island transactions often involve property-specific issues like flood insurance requirements (particularly for properties in FEMA-designated flood zones), survey discrepancies, and environmental considerations.
 Single-family home purchases on Staten Island may involve survey issues, septic system inspections, flood zone determinations, and other considerations that are less common in the other boroughs.
 These issues must be addressed during the attorney review and due diligence period.